 Sam was born on 23 August 1974 in Portsmouth, England, to a family of sailors.
 Her grandfather was a submarine captain and she learnt to walk on her parents’ boat.
 An engineering graduate who studied at Cambridge university, Sam began her career in competitive sailing at 24 with her 1st crewed round the world (Jules Verne Trophy 1998).

-On November 8, 2020, the Initiatives-Cœur project started its 3rd Vendée Globe campaign, which was also Sam Davies' third.
-After a start that lived up to her abilities, the British skipper was forced to retire on December 5 off Cape Town, following a collision with a UFO that caused structural damage around the keel of her boat.
-However, Sam did not give up and chose instead to finish her circumnavigation of the globe, outside the race ranking.
-As such, it was full of motivation that she launched out in this new challenge, which was a very far cry from the original one.
-She completed the race on 28 February, 2021, securing a personal victory, but also a victory for the Heart Surgery Sponsorship cause she supports, since her voyage raised enough money to save 102 children.
+On 8 November 2020, the Initiatives-Cœur project set off on its third Vendée Globe, the third for Sam Davies.
+After starting the race as well as she could, the British skipper was forced to retire on 5 December off Cape Town after a collision with a UFO caused structural damage to the keel of her boat.
+However, Sam did not give up and chose to finish her round the world race out of the race.
+She completed the race on 28 February 2021, achieving a personal victory, but also a victory for the cause she supports with Mécénat Chirurgie Cardiaque, as her voyage raised enough funds to save 102 children.

 2021 : Transat Jacques Vabre - 5th